secwexen/security-playbooks/README.md

 ## Overview

 Security Playbooks is a structured, MITRE ATT&CK–aligned learning and simulation platform that models real-world Security Operations Center (SOC) workflows.
-It provides hands-on playbooks, detection rules, and lab scenarios that enable users to analyze, detect, and respond to modern cyber threats in controlled environments.
+It provides hands-on playbooks, detection rules, and lab scenarios.

-By integrating attack simulations with detection engineering and incident response processes, the project allows users to move beyond theory and practice end-to-end security operations — from log ingestion and rule execution to investigation, enrichment, and response.
+By integrating attack simulations with detection engineering and incident response processes, the platform enables end-to-end security operations — from log ingestion and rule execution to investigation, enrichment, and response.

 ## Architecture Overview